ICOS-Carbon-Portal/pylib/docs/modules.md

 		# Check if data access was successful.
 		print(dobj.data.head())

-	Below you can find examples of the necessary components and format for a credentials file that can be used with the code above to complete the authentication process.
+	Below you can find an example of the necessary components and format for a credentials file that can be used with the code above to complete the authentication process.